DataCounsel/Azure-Data-Engineering/README.md

-# Data engineering using Azure and Databricks
+# Data flow from on-premises to Delta Lake storage for analytics and visualization

 #### <ins>Project Objective</ins>
 Ingesting on-premise data and transforming it using Azure Data Factory, Databricks and analysing and reporting using Synapse and PowerBI